NOAA-CSL/MELODIES-MONET/docs/appendix/yaml.rst

 map_projection function in melodies_monet/plots/surfplots.py and confirm the correct attributes are applied for your given model dataset.

-2) Add a proj4 string or dictionary for cartopy.crs.Projection.
+2) Add a proj4 string or dictionary for ``cartopy.crs.Projection``.
 Note: If a proj4
 string or dictionary is used, it must completely define an instance of cartopy.crs.Projection.
 For example, converting ccrs.PlateCarree() to a proj4 dict results in {'proj': 'eqc', 'lat_ts': 0, 'lat_0': 0, 'lon_0': 0, 'x_0': 0,